BEACON FINANCIAL CORP (BBT)

 Mihir A. Desai

-Director since 2022 with strong finance and law academic credentials from Harvard; TSR trigger does not apply and no other policy flags present.
+Director since 2022 with strong finance and law academic credentials at Harvard; TSR trigger does not apply and no other disqualifying flags are present.

 ✓ FOR